 His AI kept warning him.
 He paid it no mind.

-He put all of his 10 AP into INT and WIS.
+He put all of his 10 AP into intelligence and wisdom.
 Then he purchased [Stabilise] for 4 SP.

-A massive amount of mana was channeled through him in one go.
-He then collapsed and fell all the way down.
+A massive amount of mana was channelled through him in a flood.
+He then collapsed and fell from his precarious perch.